 To do this, go to the Marketplace, click “Your Account,” then “Your Listings.”

-Find your listing and click on the 3-dot icon in the listing thumbnail.
+Find your listing and click on “Renew.”
 In the drop-down menu that appears, there will be an option to renew your listing.

 Expand to other marketplaces